smartcontractkit/documentation/docs/Using Any API/make-a-http-get-request.md

 - Task parameters
 - Callback function signature

->❗️ Fund your contract with LINK!
+>❗️ Note on Funding Contracts
 >
 > Making a GET request will fail unless your deployed contract has enough LINK to pay for it. **Learn how to [Acquire testnet LINK](../acquire-link/) and [Fund your contract](../fund-your-contract/)**.